Hurricane Michael: Elsewhere

-Four EF0 tornadoes were spawned in South Carolina, all of which caused minor tree damage.
+Four EF0 tornadoes were formed in South Carolina, all of which caused minor tree damage.
 Moisture streaming northward ahead of Michael led to heavy rainfall across North Carolina on October 11, with most occurring in the basins of the New and Watauga river basins.
 Most of the rain fell in three to six hours, triggering flash floods.
 Rainfall totals were generally 4–8 in with some localized maxima in excess of 10 in.
 As the cyclone itself passed through North Carolina, it produced wind gusts of 40–60 mph across the central region of the state, blowing down trees onto roads and electric lines; 490,000 Duke Energy customers were left without power late on October 11, and 342,000 remained without power in the state 24 hours later.
 A tree fell on a car in Statesville, killing the driver.
 Two others died in Marion when they crashed into a tree that had fallen across a road.
 Fallen trees damaged homes and hotels in the Research Triangle.
 The total cost of damage in central North Carolina reached $7.15 million.
 Winds were stronger along the coast, with a peak gust of 74 mph measured in Kitty Hawk.
 The northern Outer Banks experienced minor shingle damage and isolated tree damage as a result of these winds, with Manteo, Kill Devil Hills, and Kitty Hawk experiencing the heaviest impacts from both these winds and storm surge along the Outer Banks.